 If mystery and adventure beckon to you, or if elements of the supernatural appeal to your fancies, then India has several places that will present a deliciously fulfilling vacation.
 Explore these sites and attempt to unravel the mysteries behind the curious sightings that have led to them being labelled ‘haunted’ by the locals.
+With the much-anticipated western festival of Halloween coming up in the month of October, recreate the spooky atmosphere here in India with our hand-picked haunted destinations.
 Here is a list of seven eerily real haunted places that have caught the attention of many lovers of the uncanny.

 Bhangarh Fort – Rajasthan

 Bhangarh is India’s most popular haunted town and is marketed as a tourist attraction due to this reason.
 Despite being a commonly visited tourist site, visitors and not allowed to visit during the night and are often warned against approaching it in the dark due to its supernatural habitats.